maikelthedev/maikeldotuk.github.io/_posts/2018-07-07-tma03-getting-closer.md

 Putting the site behind a load-balancer and finding out the right configuration for AWS took a lot of effort, let alone how to write the right Terraform code.
 For a time I thought I might had to give up onn that, which is central to this project so I'm glad I managed to fix it at the end.

 Then instances were all above 89% and I fixed it.

+# What I should put on the Appendix

+1. Infrastructure as code
+2. Parts of the front-end
+3. 1.
+Screenshots of any cloud architecture service used and the website sections.

+References that are missing:

+Google MAPs API.